Svetoslavb04/AutoMarkt-REST-API/README.md

 > Available sorting types are ['makeAsc', 'makeDesc', 'priceAsc', 'priceDesc', 'yearAsc', 'yearDesc', 'postedOnAsc', 'postedOnDesc'].

 ### UPDATE
-You should be the creator of the product to edit it!
+You should be the creator of the vehicle to edit it!
 Send a POST request to the endpoint.
 The with body, containing and object with the information you want to update.
 The service will respond with the updated object.

 - Method `PUT`